polarityio/social-media-searcher/README.md

 A free account allows for up to 100 search queries per day.

-Once the API key has been generated, input the information into the API Key field in the integration and start searching for exploits.
+Once the API key has been generated, input the information into the API Key field in the integration and start searching for social media accounts.

 ## Polarity